 - From starboard and port sides, where we introduce a novelty; a blind hull “window” which in fact is not a window but a footstep which folds out of the hull side – like this:

 Under the cockpit are two huge stowage spaces port and starboard.
 There will be room for deck chairs and cushions, a stowed bimini or other cockpit canvas, diving gear, bicycles and all sorts of paraphernalia.
 The engine room is under a separate floor hatch.

-At the bow is another equally huge deck stowage which can be entered via a ladder.
-This space contains the chain locker and a vented shelf for a downwind sail.
+At the bow, forward of the collision bulkhead, is another equally huge deck stowage which can be entered via a ladder.
+This space contains the chain locker and room for a downwind sail.
 Docking lines and fenders are on hooks, accessible from deck.

 A pair of davits extend telescopically from the transom, holding the dinghy at just the right distance from the lowered boarding platform – convenient for access.
 During a passage, there is room for the folded dinghy in one of the cockpit stow rooms.